hchalin/rock-paper-scissors/README.md

     -->
     playRound(playerAnswer, computerSelection);

-comit 3:
+commit 3:
-    Finished the playRound() function and it accurately decides who wins the round.
+    Finished the playRound() function and it accurately decides who wins the round